Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnostic antibody titer to Chlamydia trachomatis in the blood: for IgM - 1: 200 and above, for IgG - 1:10 and above.
+Diagnostic antibody titer to Chlamydia trachomatis in the blood: for IgM - 1:200 and higher, for IgG - 1:10 and higher.

-During an acute Chlamydia infection and soon after it there is an increase in the titer of antibodies IgA, IgM and IgG to Chlamydia trachomatis in the blood.
-Infected Chlamydia trachomatis organism synthesizes antibodies, however these antibodies have a weak protective effect: usually pathogens persist even in the presence of high antibody titers.
-Early intensive treatment can inhibit the synthesis of antibodies.
-Due to the relatively large "antigenic mass" of chlamydia in genital infections, serum IgG antibodies are detected quite often and in high tiers.
-So, in children with chlamydial pneumonia they can be very high: 1: 1600-1: 3200.
+During and shortly after acute chlamydial infection, the titer of IgA, IgM and IgG antibodies to Chlamydia trachomatis in the blood increases.
+The body infected with Chlamydia trachomatis synthesizes antibodies, but these antibodies have a weak protective effect: usually the pathogens persist even in the presence of high antibody titers.
+Early intensive treatment can inhibit antibody synthesis.
+Due to the relatively large "antigenic mass" of chlamydia in genital infections, serum IgG antibodies are detected quite often and in high titers.
+Thus, in children with chlamydial pneumonia, they can be very high: 1:1600-1:3200.

-IgM antibodies are detected in the acute period of infection (already 5 days after its onset).
-The peak of antibodies IgM falls on 1-2 weeks, then there is a gradual decrease in their titer (as a rule, they disappear after 2-3 months even without treatment).
-Antibodies of the IgM class are directed against the lipopolysaccharide and the main protein of the outer membrane of chlamydia.
-The presence of antibodies IgM indicates the activity of chlamydia.
-IgM antibodies do not penetrate the placenta, they are synthesized even in the fetus and belong to the own antibodies of newborns.
+IgM antibodies are detected in the acute period of infection (as early as 5 days after its onset).
+The peak of IgM antibodies occurs in the 1st-2nd week, then there is a gradual decrease in their titer (as a rule, they disappear in 2-3 months even without treatment).
+IgM antibodies are directed against lipopolysaccharide and the main protein of the outer membrane of chlamydia.
+The presence of IgM antibodies indicates the activity of chlamydia.
+IgM antibodies do not penetrate the placenta, are synthesized in the fetus and belong to the newborn's own antibodies.
 Their presence indicates infection (including intrauterine) and indicates an active process.
-The titer of IgM-AT can increase with reactivation, reinfection or superinfection.
-The period of their half-life is 5 days.
+The IgM-AT titer may increase during reactivation, reinfection or superinfection.
+Their half-life is 5 days.

-Antibodies of class IgA are synthesized to the main protein of the outer membrane and a protein with a molecular weight of 60 000-62 000 chlamydia.
-They are detected in the blood serum 10-14 days after the onset of the disease, their titer usually decreases by 2-4 months as a result of successful treatment.
-When reinfected, the IgA antibody titer increases again.
-If after the course of treatment the IgA antibody titer does not decrease, it indicates a chronic or persistent form of infection.
-The detection of a high titer of antibodies of IgA class often indicates a pronounced autoimmune process in a patient, most often seen in patients with Reiter's syndrome.
+IgA antibodies are synthesized to the main protein of the outer membrane and a protein with a molecular weight of 60,000-62,000 chlamydia.
+They are detected in the blood serum 10-14 days after the onset of the disease, their titer usually decreases by the 2nd-4th month as a result of successful treatment.
+In case of reinfection, the IgA antibody titer increases again.
+If the IgA antibody titer does not decrease after a course of treatment, this indicates a chronic or persistent form of infection.
+Detection of a high IgA antibody titer often indicates a pronounced autoimmune process in the patient, most often found in patients with Reiter's syndrome.
 In such patients, the presence of IgA antibodies indicates a severe course of the disease.

 IgG antibodies appear 15-20 days after the onset of the disease and can persist for many years.
-Reinfection is accompanied by an increase in the existing titer of antibodies of IgG class.
-Determination of antibody titer to chlamydia in the blood should be carried out in dynamics, the evaluation of research results based on a single study is unreliable.
-IgG antibodies penetrate the placenta and form anti-infectious immunity in newborns.
-High IgG-AT titers protect the fetus from infection, as well as women, from the appearance of salpingitis after abortion; In addition, they provide short-term protection (up to 6 months) from repeated infection with chlamydia.
+Reinfection is accompanied by an increase in the existing IgG antibody titer.
+Determination of the titer of antibodies to chlamydia in the blood must be carried out dynamically; evaluation of the research results based on a single study is unreliable.
+IgG antibodies penetrate the placenta and form anti-infective immunity in newborns.
+High titers of IgG-AT protect the fetus from infection, as well as women from salpingitis after artificial termination of pregnancy; in addition, they provide short-term protection (up to 6 months) from repeated infection with chlamydia.
 The half-life of IgG-AT is 23 days.

-Newborns and their mothers are examined 1-3 days after birth, in case of a negative result in the presence of a clinical picture of the disease - again on the 5-7th and 10-14th days.
-The presence of antibodies of class IgM at repeated research, testifies to a congenital infection (parent antibodies of class IgM through a placenta do not penetrate).
-The absence of antichlamydial antibodies in newborn babies does not mean absence of chlamydial infection.
+Newborns and their mothers are examined on the 1st-3rd day after birth, in case of a negative result in the presence of a clinical picture of the disease - again on the 5th-7th and 10th-14th day.
+The presence of IgM antibodies during a repeated examination indicates a congenital infection (maternal IgM antibodies do not penetrate the placenta).
+The absence of anti-chlamydial antibodies in newborns does not mean the absence of chlamydial infection.

-Determination of the antibody titer to Chlamydia trachomatis in the blood is an auxiliary test for the diagnosis of chlamydia, since antibodies are not detected in 50% of patients with chlamydia due to low immunogenicity.
+Determination of the titer of antibodies to Chlamydia trachomatis in the blood is an auxiliary test for the diagnosis of chlamydia, since due to low immunogenicity, antibodies are not detected in 50% of patients with chlamydia.

 - urethritis, prostatitis, cervicitis, adnexitis;